Achievable logoAchievable logo

 Independent Clause 2: She likes green.

-To use a semicolon correctly, we just combine the two independent clauses and drop a semicolon between them, like this:
+To use a semicolon correctly, combine the two independent clauses and place a semicolon between them:

 He likes red; she likes green.